• Post a Project

 Show Up Where It Matters Most

-This content will become even more critical as more people turn to AI-powered searches.
-While only 13 million Americans used generative AI for online searches in 2023, Statista predicts that this figure will rise to 90 million in 2027.
+This balance only grows more important as AI-powered search expands.
+While only 13 million Americans used generative AI for online searches in 2023, Statista projects that figure will reach 90 million by 2027.
+Adjust now — optimizing for visibility and for the click — and you'll stay two steps ahead.

 Related Articles